agilepathway/label-checker/.github/DEPENDENCIES.md

 ## Ubuntu version

 GitHub Actions supports Ubuntu LTS versions only.
 [Ubuntu releases a new LTS version every second year in April](https://wiki.ubuntu.com/Releases).
-In 2020 the GitHub Actions team [supported the new version by mid June](https://github.com/actions/virtual-environments/issues/228#issuecomment-644065532), so the owner of the repo has a reminder in their calendar every 2 years (on 15 July as that should have given GitHub sufficient time to update to the new LTS version) to update the GitHub Actions on this repo with the new version.
+In 2020 the GitHub Actions team [supported the new version by mid- June](https://github.com/actions/virtual-environments/issues/228#issuecomment-644065532), so the owner of the repo has a reminder in their calendar every 2 years (on 15 July as that should have given GitHub sufficient time to update to the new LTS version) to update the GitHub Actions on this repo with the new version.